joselado/quantum-honeycomp/README.md

 # How to install #

 The program has been developed to run in Linux machines.
-Execute the script "install" to compile all the necesary libraries, afterwards add to your .bashrc the folder ../bin, where the script quantum-honeycomp is present
+Execute the script "install" to compile all the necesary libraries, afterwards add to your .bashrc the folder ../bin, where the script quantum-honeycomp is present.

 This program uses several python libraries.
-For Debian/Ubuntu machines, a script called "autoinstall" will install all the necessary libraries
+For Debian/Ubuntu machines, a script called "autoinstall" will install all the necessary libraries.

-For using this program in Mac or Windows, the easiest solution is to create a virtual machine using Virtual Box, installing a version of ubuntu in that virtual machine, and following the previous instructions
+For using this program in Windows, the easiest solution is to create a virtual machine using Virtual Box, installing a version of ubuntu in that virtual machine, and following the previous instructions.

 # Capabilities #